-The Company strictly prohibits the use of child labour in accordance with the relevant laws and regulations such as the Employment of Children Regulations.
+The Company strictly prohibits the use of child labour in accordance with the relevant laws and regulations such as the Employment of Children Regulations (Chapter 57B of the Laws of Hong Kong).
 We ensure that no child labour is employed by verifying the identity of new employees before the commencement of work.
 Forced labour is also stringently prohibited that no employees engagement in unacceptably dangerous and/or hazardous work, physical punishment, abuse, servitude, peonage or trafficking is allowed in any of our operations and services.
 The risk of the issues of child and forced labour is minimal in our operation.
-The Company performs relevant risk assessment to the operation of investment target before making investment and clearly communicate our concern and stands against child and forced labour to the investees.
+The Company performs relevant risk assessment to the operation of investment target before making investment and clearly communicates our concern and stance against child and forced labour to the investees.